dchen323/GetOut/README.md

 The webpage will have the game canvas, which includes the player's sprite, hook, ceiling objects and fire on the floor.

-On the left side of the page, there will be a title, instructions, and links to my Github and LinkedIn.
+On the left side of the page, there will be a title, instructions, and links to my Github and LinkedIn made with just using a div in html.

 ![game](https://s33.postimg.cc/5aid1nslb/javascript_wireframes.png)